 - Be sure to budget for higher bills in Winston-Salem, since the cost of living for a single person in Winston-Salem is 12.6% higher than in Oklahoma City.
 This includes routine expenses like utilities, groceries, clothing, and transportation.

-- The cost of living for a family in Winston-Salem is 19.2% lower than in Oklahoma City.
+- A move to Winston-Salem can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 19.2% less than what it costs in Oklahoma City.

 - The unemployment rate in Winston-Salem is 18.18% higher than in Oklahoma City.